GwynneMichele/temple-of-curious-devotion/src/site/notes/02 Projects/Hermit Gaming/Thousand Year Old Vampire/2025 Playthrough/Domitia Sabina Philomathes.md

 I'd never known hunger like that before.
 That first night, in a frenzy, I drained my dear son Marcus, finding his lifeless body when my mind returned from the feral blood frenzy induced by that hunger.
 I mourned, but the loss of children was not unusual.
 Easy enough to pass off as sickness, and with no other male heirs, the estate came to me.
 (Roll 1, Prompt 1)

 Lucilla had always been close to Marcus.
 She was a perceptive child, and showed signs of being gifted with the _Sight_ at an early age.
 She came to me one night, screaming that she knew I'd killed Marcus.
 That she'd seen the monster that I'd become.
 I tried to reason with her, but as she came closer and closer to me in her anger, all I could smell was the blood, and that raging hunger took me again.
 My mind leaves, I become nothing but the monster she said I was, and once again, I came back to myself holding the limp body of one of my children in my arms.
 (Roll 2, Prompt 5)

+I wandered the streets of Alexandria not caring about anything but satiating the hunger for blood.
+There was never a shortage of victims.
+Time became a blur.
+Memories grew fuzzy.
+When I came back to the estate, there was nothing left but burnt timbers and rubble.
+(It's now approximately 304 CE) (Roll 3, Prompt 10)

+The shock of seeing my home in ruins brings me back to myself.
+I look at the stars, scratching the depths of my knowledge to remember how they shift and realize it's been a century.
+My children are long dead (meta note - I struck the memory of the death of her children in response to the previous prompt, so for all vamp knows, they grew old and died while she was allowing the bloodlust to rule her), I have nothing binding me to the mortal world.
+I am free.
+This somehow invigorates me.
+The hunger for blood sates and I get a glimmer of that hunger for knowledge Neb-Atem claimed to smell in me all those years ago.
+(Roll 4, Prompt 11)